MiSs Rs ArT RoOm

 I can...

-• Create an original Mandala Magnet using ceramic techniques learned in class
+• Create an original Marta Minujín Paper Sculptures using drawing techniques learned in class

-• Use sculpture techniques (carving, assemblage, modeling, casting) and design principles (emphasis, contrast, proportion) based on First Century Art
+• Use sculpture techniques (carving, assemblage, modeling, casting) and design principles (movement, balance, harmony) based on Contemporary Art

 Lesson One